Sarmatians: Autosomal DNA

+A genetic study published in Current Biology in 2022 regarding the genetic origin of Huns, Avars, and conquering Hungarians.
+265 ancient genomes were analyzed, it revealed that the Hungarian conquerors admixed with Sarmatians and Huns.
+Sarmatian ancestry was also detected among several Hun samples which implies a significant Sarmatian influence on European Huns.

+A genetic study published in Cell Press in December 2023 examined the remains obtained from Roman sites close to the limes (such as Viminacium) dated to the 3rd century or later.
+They were shown to carry admixture from Central/North European and Sarmatian-Scythian ancestries in addition to 42%–55% local Balkan Iron Age-related ancestry.
+7 out of 9 males among these samples belonged to lineages not found in the Balkans earlier: haplogroups I1 and R1b-U106, with strong Northern European distribution, and haplogroup R-Z93, common in the Steppe during the Iron Age and early 1st millennium CE.
+Many of these samples suggest that admixture between Central/North European and Sarmatian-Scythian ancestries likely occurred beyond the frontier prior to the movement into the Roman Empire.

+There is also evidence for a later eastwards expansion of Sarmatian-like ancestry, evident in a Saka-associated sample from southeastern Kazakhstan (Konyr Tobe 300CE), displaying around 85% Sarmatian and 15% additional BMAC-like ancestry.
+Sarmatian-like contributions have also been detected among some Xiongnu remains.

+Haplogroups

-In a study conducted in 2014 by Gennady Afanasiev, et al., from the Institute of Archaeology of the Russian Academy of Sciences, DNA was extracted from bone fragments found in seven out of ten Alanic burials on the Don River.
-Four of them turned out to belong to Y-DNA Haplogroup G2 and six of them possessed mtDNA haplogroup I.
+Afanasiev et al. (2014) analyzed ten Alanic burials on the Don River.
+Four of them carried Y-DNA Haplogroup G2 and six of them possessed mtDNA haplogroup I.

-In 2015, the Institute of Archaeology in Moscow conducted research on various Sarmato-Alan and Saltovo-Mayaki culture Kurgan burials.
-In these analyses, the two Alan samples from the fourth to sixth century AD turned out to belong to Y-DNA haplogroups G2a-P15 and R1a-Z94, while two of the three Sarmatian samples from the second to third century AD were found to belong to Y-DNA haplogroup J1-M267 while one belonged to R1a.
+In 2015, again Afanasiev et al. analyzed skeletons of various Sarmato-Alan and Saltovo-Mayaki culture Kurgan burials.
+The two Alan samples from the fourth to sixth century AD belonged to Y-DNA haplogroups G2a-P15 and R1a-Z94, while two of the three Sarmatian samples from the second to third century AD found to belong to Y-DNA haplogroup J1-M267, and one belonged to R1a.
 Three Saltovo-Mayaki samples from the eighth to ninth century AD turned out to have Y-DNA corresponding to haplogroups G, J2a-M410 and R1a-z94.

 A genetic study published in Nature Communications in March 2017 examined several Sarmatian individuals buried in Pokrovka, Russia (southwest of the Ural Mountains) between the fifth century BC and the second century BC.
 The sample of Y-DNA extracted belonged to haplogroup R1b1a2a2.
 This was the dominant lineage among males of the earlier Yamnaya culture.
 The eleven samples of mtDNA extracted belonged to the haplogroups U3, M, U1a'c, T, F1b, N1a1a1a1a, T2, U2e2, H2a1f, T1a, and U5a1d2b.
 The Sarmatians examined were found to be closely related to peoples of the earlier Yamnaya culture and to the Poltavka culture.